 Restless leg syndrome can signal the presence of peripheral neuropathy.
 If you are able to improve diabetes control, you may be able to get rid of the issue.
 In any case, you may wish to contact your doctor for further investigation.

 Being a parent of a child with diabetes

-As a parent of a child with diabetes, I know that we don’t sleep.
+As a parent of a child with diabetes, I can attest to the fact that parents of children with diabetes rarely sleep.
 Diabetes has robbed us of that luxury.
 Whether you believe in nighttime glucose checking or not, or if you are using a Continuous Glucose Monitor or not, you will most likely wake during the night wondering about your child.
 You will check their blood sugar level, correct a high, or feed a low.
 Sleep will be an elusive thing that happened before your child was diagnosed with diabetes.